A-Raafat/rdimlops/README.md

-# rdimlops
+# RDI MLOps Task

-This repo has the API of the task
+This branch has the API of the task

 This repo contains the CI/CD of the task, CI is done by using Github actions, it will run the test function in `app/test_api.py` using pytest, which checks the home page and the predict function api